Etheridge railway line: History

 The railway construction project was again overseen by Archibald Smith Frew, and began in 1907, branching off south from Almaden.
 The station at Almaden (not included within the heritage boundary of the Etheridge line) was opened in 1901.
 It became a busy centre for trucking cattle and servicing locomotives.

-The Etheridge Railway was constructed in the most economical way possible using timber for the bridges, sharp curves, steep grades and light (41 1/4 pound per yard) rails.
+The Etheridge Railway was constructed in the most economical way possible using timber for the bridges, with sharp curves, steep grades and light (41 1/4 pound per yard) rails.
 There were fewer earthworks than on the Mareeba to Chillagoe line, and minimal ballast was used under the sleepers.
 Despite controversy, the Chillagoe Company changed the line terminus from Georgetown to Charleston (Forsayth) because it was thought that the mines near Charleston were more promising than those near Georgetown.

-By 31 August 1907 the railhead was at 12 mi.
+By 31 August 1907, the railhead was at 12 mi.
 The line was opened to Mount Surprise in May 1908, and the railway station at Mount Surprise 108.5 km from Almaden) was named in December 1909.
-In 1916 Mount Surprise station had a gate, siding, telephone, scales, fork, cattle yards, and a horse and carriage loading bank.
+In 1916, Mount Surprise station had a gate, siding, telephone, scales, fork, cattle yards, and a horse and carriage loading bank.
 By 1932 it had a station building, closet, goods shed, loading bank, motor shed, camping quarters, two fettler's quarters, enginemen's quarters, coal stage, and cattle yards.
 Mount Surprise became an important cattle trucking centre after 1951, with the reconditioning of the line from Almaden for steam locomotives.
 In 1970 approval was given to erect the railway station building from Tumoulin at Mount Surprise as a cottage (removed 2008).
 A repair shed for the Savannahlander tourist railmotor and an interpretation centre were built in the mid-1990s.

 Although construction was delayed by strikes in mid-1908 over the pay rate for railway workers, in February 1909 the line was opened to Einasleigh 165.5 km from Almaden.
 The Einasleigh copper mine was originally discovered by Richard Daintree in the mid 1860s, but the cost of transporting ore from the site made it uneconomic and it soon closed.
 The location was lost until the 1890s and a renewed interest in copper on the Etheridge field.
 A township known as Copperfield was established on the banks of the Copperfield River to service 12 copper mining leases extant by 1899, and this was surveyed as Einasleigh in 1900.
 The mine was reopened that year by the Einasleigh Freehold Mining Company, in which John Moffat had acquired an interest.
 By 1901 copper matte from a smelter at Einasleigh was being transported to Almaden by camel train.
 The coming of the Etheridge Railway in 1909 allowed Einasleigh to boom, and it was the largest centre on the Etheridge between 1907 and 1910.
 By 1910 six ore trains a week were running from Einasleigh to the Chillagoe smelters, and in 1911 the mine was purchased by the Chillagoe Company.
 It closed in 1914, and was reopened by the Queensland Government between 1920 and 1922.